debbyfine/here-coordinates-to-addresses/README.md

 Then you are able to scroll through the names and addresses.
 On the map you can see markers, which show the\
 addresses of the list.
 You can click the markers to see which is assigned to which person.\
-Also watch the video about how this application works.\
+Also watch the video ("Test-Video.mov") about how this application works.